 Forty percent of globally produced food is lost (at production, harvest, storage and processing stages) or wasted (at the retail and consumer level), thus costing the global economy more..

 The Arab region is a hyper-arid area, where the renewable water resources in all the countries fall below the 1,000 cubic meters per person per annum threshold.
 In most countries,

 To limit temperature increase to 1.5C, we need to achieve net zero carbon emissions by 2050 (IPCC).
 All countries that are part signatories to the Paris Agreement have been requested to submit..

-Many cities are faced with the challenge of rising urban food insecurity and the growing problem of rising food waste.
-In 2015, 19.8% of the urban population was moderately food insecure and 7.3% severely food insecure (WB and FAO, 2017).
-The increasing high consumption of packaged and ultra-processed food with low nutritional value has not only led to a rise in obesity, micronutrient deficiency, and diet-related non-communicable diseases, but is also driving the unsustainable agricultural expansion.
+Many cities are faced with the challenge of rising urban food insecurity and growing food waste.
+In 2015, 19.8% of the urban population was moderately food insecure and 7.3% were severely food..